Home U.S. Labor Laws Iowa Labor Laws

 Laws in Iowa for children 14 and 15 years

-When school is in session, they can work from 7 a.m. to 9 p.m., up to six hours on school days, and eight hours on weekend days.
-They are limited to 28 hours per week.
+During school weeks, 14- and 15-year-olds may work from 7 a.m. to 9 p.m.
+They are limited to 6 hours on school days, 8 hours on non-school days, and 28 hours per week.

-During school holidays, they can work from 7 a.m. to 11 p.m., up to eight hours per day, and up to 40 hours per week.
+During summer and school breaks, hours expand to 7 a.m. to 11 p.m., up to 8 hours per day and 40 hours per week.
+They cannot work in hazardous occupations or in environments serving alcohol.

 16 – 17 Years